-This one is a little trickier and I imagine controversial.
+This one is a little trickier and probably quite controversial.
 It’s easy to see why asking an animal to ride a bike is wrong, but what about if the behaviour is natural and seen in the wild – does that mean it is positive for the animal?
 For example, dolphins will naturally jump in the air or use their noses and mouths to move artefacts around in the wild – if they happen to be jumping through a hoop or moving a toy during a show, does this make it ok?
 Requesting animal shows only demonstrate natural behaviours is an obvious move by zoo authorities in terms of the educational message it delivers and the impact on the animal’s overall welfare.
 However, how do you know if an animal is getting a positive experience from the activity if the behaviour asked is a conditioned response as a result of training?
 Yes, an animal can decide to carry out the act or to refuse to do it, but this isn’t really a ‘choice’ for the animal, it is a decision.
 This decision differs from having the choice of a wide range of opportunities, opportunities which are removed within a show setting.

 So going back to the dolphin, in the wild dolphins probably get satisfaction out of jumping, or the resulting outcome, as otherwise they wouldn’t do it.
 But, if repeatedly requested to carry out this behaviour – with only the decision to do it or not, you cannot assume this is a positive experience and may even become a negative experience for the individual.
 If the show uses the same animals, is repeated throughout the day and involves complex, repetitive behaviours, consider whether you think the animals are enjoying performing repeatedly or would actually prefer to choose what they want to do and when they do it within their enclosure instead.